codeboltai/codeboltai.github.io/docs/api/outputparsers/init.md

 ---
 name: init
 cbbaseinfo:
+  description: |-
-  description: "Initializes the output parser module.\r\nCurrently, this function does not perform any operations."
+    Initializes the output parser module.
+    Currently, this function does not perform any operations.
 cbparameters:
   parameters:
     - name: output